 “No.” It was Maya’s turn to be confused.
 “Why do you ask?”

 “Tricon said they’d eaten sea greens every day this week.”

 “Oh.”
 Maya thought back for a moment.
 She’d forgotten about that part of the conversation.
-“When I say feed, I mean something substantial in dragon terms like the meal he’s getting today,” she explained.
-“Sea greens and other vegetables native to Yekara factor into the Yekaran diet more like supplements than meals.
+“Sea greens and other vegetables native to Yekara factor into the Yekaran diet more like a tonic than a meal.
 It’s all about the vitamins and minerals.
 It doesn’t do much in the way of easing hunger for them.”

 “Why is it so important?”

 “It supports their immune system,” Maya answered and reached for the last onion.
 “Disease, and disease related deaths, among Yekarans have dropped dramatically since humans started ensuring there’s enough to go around when the Yekarans come out of hibernation.”

 “So, it’s not because you’re expecting a confrontation with my father?”
 Chantal asked.
 Her eyes were downcast, and Maya could feel a confusing swirl of emotion coming from her.
 Anger, sadness, and disappointment were chief among them, but guilt was in there too.